Skip to content

 B.Engr.
 Architectural Conservation, Tongji University (2013)

-Dissertation: Assessing Resilience in the Spatial Patterns and Socio-ecological Functions of the Chengdu Plain
+Dissertation: Assessing Resilience in the Spatial Patterns and Socio-ecological Functions of the Chengdu Plain.
+Chair: Daniel B. Abrahamson.

 Research interests when at UW: My scientific direction focuses on the preservation of cultural heritages and their relationship to the environment; on natural and anthropogenic drivers’ impact on architectural structure, function, and pattern; and on the adaptation of human society to environmental changes (e.g. climate change) in their building/urban design, planning, and construction.
 Additionally, I am also interested in cultural landscapes, material conservation, and risk assessment of historic sites, as well as socio-cultural processes in architecture and urbanism in Asian cities.